 However, it is a very defensive company and perhaps in reality these debt levels were not excessive, but I would still prefer it to use less debt when making acquisitions.

-For now though, I think its debts are just about low enough.
+For now, I think its debts are just about low enough.

 23. Are the odds of this company running into a major (rather than minor) crisis acceptably low?